Instrument landing system localizer: Principle of operation

-In aviation, a localizer is the lateral component of the instrument landing system (ILS) for the runway centerline when combined with the vertical glide slope, not to be confused with a locator, although both are parts of aviation navigation systems.
+In aviation, a localizer is the lateral component of the instrument landing system (ILS) for the runway centerline when combined with the vertical glide path, not to be confused with a locator, although both are parts of aviation navigation systems.

-A localizer (like a glideslope) requires both a transmitting airport runway system and receiving cockpit instruments.
+A localizer (like a glide path) requires both a transmitting airport runway system and receiving cockpit instruments.
 An older aircraft without an ILS receiver cannot take advantage of any ILS facilities at any runway, and much more importantly, the most modern aircraft have no use of their ILS instruments at runways which lack ILS facilities.
 In parts of Africa and Asia large airports may lack any kind of transmitting ILS system.
-Some runways have ILS only in one direction, this can however still be used for the opposite direction (with a lower precision) known as back beam or "Back Course" which is not associated with a glide slope.
+Some runways have ILS only in one direction; this can still be used for horizontal centering when landing the opposite direction (with lower precision) and is known as the back beam or back course.

 Two signals are transmitted on one of 40 ILS channels.
 One is amplitude modulated at 90 Hz, the other at 150 Hz.
 These are transmitted from co-located phased array antenna elements.
 Each antenna transmits a narrow beam.
 In addition, a clearing signal is transmitted at one tenth of the power with a wider beam to prevent receivers from picking up the side lobes of the main beam.